leonardomagalhaes21/feup-ESOF/README.md

 ### Product Vision

-FEUPreUSE is an innovative mobile application aimed at revolutionizing the trading experience, specifically tailored to the vibrant community of the Faculty of Engineering at the University of Porto (FEUP).
+FEUP-reUSE is an innovative mobile application aimed at revolutionizing the trading experience, specifically tailored to the vibrant community of the Faculty of Engineering at the University of Porto (FEUP).

-Catering to students, faculty members, and staff alike, FEUPreUSE provides an ideal platform for connecting with potential trade partners within the FEUP community.
-Whether you're seeking to exchange books, clothing, home appliances, electronics, or educational materials, FEUPreUSE offers a user-friendly interface reminiscent of Instagram, streamlining the trading process and making it both effortless and enjoyable.
+Catering to students, faculty members, and staff alike, FEUP-reUSE provides an ideal platform for connecting with potential trade partners within the FEUP community.
+Whether you're seeking to exchange books, clothing, home appliances, electronics, or educational materials, FEUP-reUSE offers a user-friendly interface reminiscent of Instagram, streamlining the trading process and making it both effortless and enjoyable.

-It's worth highlighting that FEUPreUSE operates solely on a donation basis, ensuring that transactions involve no monetary exchange.
+It's worth highlighting that FEUP-reUSE operates solely on a donation basis, ensuring that transactions involve no monetary exchange.
 This fosters a spirit of generosity and community within FEUP, further enhancing the app's appeal and promoting a collaborative trading environment.

 ### Features and Assumptions